This is part of the DaVinci Resolve Fade In and Fade Out series.

 You can play with the small curve and change the shape of the curve to your taste – till you get the right sound!

-How to Fade In Audio or Music in DaVinci Resolve Quickly?
+How to Make Audio Fade In DaVinci Resolve?

 - Go to the “Edit” page which contains your audio clip in the timeline.

 - Go to the front of your audio clip (or music) and point your mouse over the upper left-hand side to reveal the white handle (called the fade-in handle).

 - Click and drag it to the right.
 Now, this is called the fade-in curve.
 This will gradually increase the volume over time.

 - You will also see a small circle in the center of the fade-in curve.
 With the help of this curve, you can alter the shape of the straight line to a curve such that the audio eases in or eases out.